Best Online Social Work Programs in Wisconsin (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online social work degree in Wisconsin offers a flexible path to a high-demand career.
+Earning an online social work degree in Wisconsin offers a flexible path into social work careers.
 Wisconsin offers competitive wages for social work professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, Wisconsin students have access to a variety of accredited online choices that balance quality and cost.
+Whether you’re looking for an affordable in-state option or a nationally available program, Wisconsin students have access to a variety of accredited online choices that balance quality and cost.

 Online Social Work Schools in Wisconsin